 I gave her a hug which produces a big smile.

-“Gator is attending Spring football practice at State (just as an observer), so it’s just the three of us in the band room after classes are over.
-We’re dispirited without ‘Gator to spur us on.
+“Gator is attending Spring football practice at State (just as an observer), so it is just the three of us in the band room after classes are over.
+W a’re dispirited without ‘Gator to spur us on.
 I tell the twins about my audition at the Troubadour, where I did some of the Triplets’ songs.
 Angie is mad at me for chasing Joan out of the club.
-I omit that it was a hard-on that scared her away.
+I omit that it was my hard-on that scared her away.

 “Didn’t she know you’re gay?”